 Remembering when an 18-year-old Messi terrorised Mourinho’s Chelsea

-Having watched Lionel Messi break numerous records with Barcelona over the years, it’s difficult to remember a time when he wasn’t the star attraction.
+Having watched Lionel Messi reach such levels of brilliance and break so many records over the years, it’s difficult to remember a time when he wasn’t among the world’s best players.

 But like with every other footballer, Messi had to start somewhere, and he was initially in the shadow of Fifa World Player of the Year Ronaldinho.